If you are wondering whether texts by Brecht have been translated into English or whether there are multiple English tranlations, check:

-The following list includes most of the Brecht volumes currently available in English translation.
+The list below includes most of the Brecht volumes currently available in English translation.
 For additional out-of-print translations and editions, see the bibliographies in The Cambridge Companion to Brecht, ed. by Peter Thomson and Glendyr Sacks (Cambridge University Press, 2nd revised ed., 2006), pp. 288-90, or A Bertolt Brecht Reference Companion, ed. by Siegfried Mews (Greenwood Press, 1997), pp. 399-402.

 For an out-of-date, 2001 table comparing various translations of Brecht’s works in English, click here:

 Brecht’s works in English translation were published until 2006 mainly by Methuen Publishing Ltd. These editions plus new ones are now available from Bloomsbury Publishing:

 Bloomsbury offers single-play editions as well as the Collected Works of Brecht, as follows:

 Vol. 1 (Baal, Drums in the Night, In the Jungle of Cities, The Life of Edward II of England, and five one-act plays)